ennucore/clippinator/README.md

 4. Install [ctags](https://docs.ctags.io/en/latest/building.html).
 5. For pylint, install it and [pylint-venv](https://github.com/jgosmann/pylint-venv/).
 6. Install dependencies: `poetry install`.
-7. Run: `poetry run clippy --help`.
-To run it on a project, use `poetry run clippy PROJECT_PATH`
+7. Run: `poetry run clippinator --help`.
+To run it on a project, use `poetry run clippinator PROJECT_PATH`
 8. You can stop it and then it will continue from the last saved state.
 Use ^C to provide feedback to the main agent.

 ## Details

-The purpose of **Clippy** is to develop code for or with the user.
+The purpose of **Clippinator** is to develop code for or with the user.
 It can plan, write, debug, and test some projects autonomously.
 For harder tasks, the best way to use it is to look at its work and provide feedback to it.